openeuler-mirror/docs/docs/en/docs/Container/container-management.md

     [root@localhost tmp]#
     ```

--   When decompressing a file, iSulad does not check the type of the file or folder to be overwritten in the file system.
+-   When decompressing files, iSulad does not check whether a file or folder is to be overwritten in the file system.
 Instead, iSulad directly overwrites the file or folder.
 Therefore, if the source is a folder, the file with the same name is forcibly overwritten as a folder.
-If the source file is a file, the folder with the same name will be forcibly overwritten as a file.
+If the source is a file, the folder with the same name will be forcibly overwritten as a file.

     ```
     [root@localhost tmp]# rm -rf /tmp/test_file_to_dir && mkdir /tmp/test_file_to_dir